Grand Portage National Monument Rendezvous Days

 Grand Portage Rendezvous Days is Free and Open to the Public

-It is 1797, the Rendezvous is in full swing, and over a thousand people work and linger within the palisades and surrounding area.
-North West Company agents, clerks, and partners gather to conduct business and celebrate their good fortune.
-They arrive by canoe with the voyageurs bringing trade goods from the east, and furs from the north.
-Anishinaabe, Cree, and other Native families gather by the shore to trade and reunite with friends and family, all right here in Grand Portage.
+Step back in time to 1797, when the Rendezvous was in full swing and Grand Portage bustled with life.
+More than a thousand people worked, traded, and gathered within the palisades and the surrounding shore.
+North West Company agents, clerks, and partners arrived by canoe to conduct business and celebrate a successful trading season.
+Voyageurs paddled in with furs from the north and trade goods from the east.
+Anishinaabe, Cree, and other Native families came to exchange goods, reconnect with relatives, and renew friendships—all here at Grand Portage.

 Grand Portage Rendezvous Days is a celebration where friends and family return year after year to attend and participate in events held in the community.
 Held on the second weekend of August, this event is one you do not want to miss!
-Music, dancing, craft demonstrations, and hands-on workshops ensure an exciting visit to Grand Portage National Monument.
+Music, dancing, games, and craft demonstrations ensure an exciting visit to Grand Portage National Monument.

 • Admission is free.
 Visitors are not required to wear period clothing.
 Come as you are!